Part II-What is New with Google Shopping as Free Listing Rolls out?

 How can you leverage Free listings on Google Shopping

-The sellers need to take only a few simple steps to kickstart the process showcasing their products on Google Shopping.
+The sellers need to take only a few simple steps to kickstart the process of showcasing their products on Google Shopping.

 All they need is: